Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Physical Human-Robot Interaction

-We consider a the $16\times16$ time invariant process noise diagonal covariance matrix, under the assumption that our system is subject to zero mean, additive Gaussian process noise.
-To predict with the process model, the UKF algorithm calls eq.~(\ref{eq:nonlinear_process_model}).
-Since measurement does not necessarily arrive at every control time step, nonlinear prediction with zero process noise is used. \paragraph{Measurement Model} Using an indoor MOCAP system, we can measure everything in the state except tension magnitude.
+In our system, we employ a $16\times16$ time-invariant process noise diagonal covariance matrix, operating under the assumption that the system has zero-mean, additive Gaussian process noise.
+For the prediction phase, the Unscented Kalman Filter (UKF) algorithm utilizes eq.~(\ref{eq:nonlinear_process_model}).
+It's important to note that in instances where measurements are not available at every control time step, the UKF implements a nonlinear prediction method that assumes zero process noise.

+\paragraph{Measurement Model} Using an indoor MOCAP system, we can measure everything in the state except tension magnitude.
 The measured states for $\id^{th}$ robot therefore are

 We also want to note that using onboard Visual Inertial Odometry and vision-based methods from our previous work \cite{guanrui2021ral} can provide the same measurements as the motion capture does and can potentially make the entire measurement update process run fully onboard.
+However, this is out of the scope of this paper and we refer to it as future works.

-Denoting the time step when UKF measurement update is triggered as $m$, the UKF finds the state prior to $m$, $\state{\id}^{m-1}$.
+Denoting the time step when the UKF measurement update is triggered as $m$, the UKF finds the state prior to $m$, $\state{\id}^{m-1}$.
 A nonlinear propagation through eq.~(\ref{eq:nonlinear_process_model}) is performed by propagating sigma points around $\state{\id}^{m-1}$ through the system model in eq.~(\ref{eq:nonlinear_process_model}) as shown in~\cite{thrun_probabilistic_robotics}.

 The linear measurement model is

 The system state prediction is compared to the actual measurement using the above model

 where $\statebar{\id}^{m}$ is the averaged state after sigma point propagation and $\kalmangain{\id}$ is the Kalman gain.
 Kalman gain is computed based on the standard UKF update step as in \cite{thrun_probabilistic_robotics}.